cueglow/glowdtf/dev-docs/GDTF.md

 ChannelFunctions are shown to the user as the entry point for controlling fixture attributes.

-CueGlow adds one RawDmx ChannelFunction to each DMXChannel that is just a direct control of the DMX values.
+GlowDTF adds one RawDmx ChannelFunction to each DMXChannel that is just a direct control of the DMX values.
 It has no Mode Master and covers the whole DmxRange, so it is always hot (see below).